zhou13/holicity/README.md

 ## City CAD Models

 Currently, [AccuCities](https://www.accucities.com/new-3d-london-samples-cover-full-square-kilometer/) provides freely available CAD models for an area of 1 km<sup>2</sup>  in the London city to the public.
 We label all the viewpoints of HoliCity in this area with suffix `_HD`.
 If you are using HoliCity for research purposes, you might want to contact with AccuCities and apply for other city models.
-The unit of the CAD models is the meter.
+At the time of release, the unit of the HoliCity CAD model was meter.
+However,  it recently was changed to millimeters.
+Read [Issue 13](https://github.com/zhou13/holicity/issues/13) if you try to render the CAD model and have mis-matching issues between the HoliCity CAD model and this dataset.

 ## Holistic Surface Segmentation